Note: This file is about 140K in size so may take a few seconds to load,

 assumption of the prophetic mantle.
 Western Islamicists

-often find other poetic passages in the Qur’an which
+often find other poetic passages in the Qur’an which they

-date earlier as reflecting the spiritual seeking of a
+date earlier as reflecting the spiritual seeking of a mystic.

-It is every bit as difficult to date parts of Qur’an
+It is every bit as difficult to date parts of Qur’an as it is

 to date accurately the Bible books.